xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 --set global.appConfig.dependencyProxy.connection.key=connection
 ```

-Notes:
+> **Notes**:
+>

-- Currently a different bucket is needed for each, otherwise performing a restore from backup will not properly function.
+> - A different bucket is needed for each, otherwise performing a restore from
+>   backup woulnd't function properly.
-- Storing MR diffs on external storage is not enabled by default.
+> - Storing MR diffs on external storage is not enabled by default.
 So,
-  for the object storage settings for `externalDiffs` to take effect,
+>   for the object storage settings for `externalDiffs` to take effect,
-  `global.appConfig.externalDiffs.enabled` key should have a `true` value.
+>   `global.appConfig.externalDiffs.enabled` key should have a `true` value.
-- The dependency proxy feature is not enabled by default.
+> - The dependency proxy feature is not enabled by default.
 So,
-  for the object storage settings for `dependencyProxy` to take effect,
+>   for the object storage settings for `dependencyProxy` to take effect,
-  `global.appConfig.dependencyProxy.enabled` key should have a `true` value.
+>   `global.appConfig.dependencyProxy.enabled` key should have a `true` value.

 See the [charts/globals documentation on appConfig](../../charts/globals.md#configure-appconfig-settings) for full details.